-Eleven new projects representing \$677,798 in upgrades were enrolled in GoGreen Business during Q2, bringing the total amount financed since program inception in 2019 to \$5.29 million.
-The quarter closed with 19 preapproved financing agreements representing \$2.69 million in projects; these are anticipated to be completed and enrolled in future quarters.
+Twelve new projects representing \$1,961,986 in upgrades were enrolled in GoGreen Business during Q3, bringing the total amount financed since program inception in 2019 to \$7.25 million.
+The quarter closed with 27 preapproved financing agreements representing \$4.34 million in projects; these are anticipated to be completed and enrolled in future quarters.

-The Go Low Rates marketing promotion, or "Go Low," which offers an interest rate buy-down (IRBD) for projects financed by one of the promotion's three participating lenders, continued driving activity in Q2, with five enrolled projects benefitting from the promotion before funds ran out in June.
-Through Go Low, up to \$10,000 is available to buy down interest rates for eligible projects; depending on project size and at the lender's discretion, this can result in 0% interest financing.
+In July, CAEATFA staff launched clean energy financing capability, enabling eligible businesses to finance solar PV with battery storage, EV chargers, anaerobic digesters and more through GoGreen Business The Go Low Rates marketing promotion, or "Go Low," which offers an interest rate buy-down (IRBD) for projects financed by one of the promotion's three participating lenders, renewed on July 1 and drove activity throughout Q3; staff expects much of this activity to be enrolled in Q4.
+Through Go Low, up to \$7,500 is available to buy down interest rates for eligible projects; depending on project size and at the lender's discretion, this can result in 0% interest financing.
+Staff reduced the cap on the IRBD from \$10,000 to \$7,500 with an eye toward encouraging more projects.

-With On-Bill Repayment (OBR) functionality currently available in three of the four IOU service areas (SCE, SoCalGas and SDG&E), staff continued to coordinate with PG&E on finalizing the tariff governing OBR availability in the utility's service area.
-CAEATFA staff hopes to launch OBR in PG&E territory in 2024.
+With On-Bill Repayment (OBR) functionality currently available for customers of SCE, SoCalGas and SDG&E, staff continued to coordinate with PG&E on finalizing the tariff governing OBR availability in the utility's service area.
+CAEATFA staff hopes to launch OBR in PG&E territory in 2025.